 Depending on your condition, your physician might suggest different options for depression treatment.
-Depending on the severity of your depression whether it be mild depression, moderate depression, or even severe depression, your physician might recommend psychological treatments, antidepressant medications, or both.
-Suppose you’re not sure whether you need medical attention for depression, anxiety, bipolar disorder, or posttraumatic stress disorder, then you would want to seek help from a mental health professional such as a therapist or psychiatrist.
+Depending on the severity of your depression, whether it be mild depression, moderate depression, or even severe depression, your physician might recommend psychological treatments, antidepressant medications, or both.
+Suppose you’re unsure whether you need medical attention for depression, anxiety, bipolar disorder, or posttraumatic stress disorder.
+You would want to seek help from a mental health professional such as a therapist or psychiatrist.

-Psychotherapy treatments for different types of depression and overall lack of interest include cognitive-behavioral therapy (CBT), which focuses on changing negative thinking patterns and behavior.
-Medications such as antidepressants or other prescription medications may also be used to treat depression.
+Psychotherapy treatments for depression and lack of interest include cognitive-behavioral therapy (CBT), which focuses on changing negative thinking patterns and behavior.
+Medications such as antidepressants or other prescription medications may also treat depression.
 It may take up to several weeks before they start working.
-It is also important to know that you should speak with your doctor about whether you can overcome depression without medication.
-For example, if you have mild depression then you may be able t overcome your depression without medication.
-You should speak to your doctor about the differences between depression and feeling like you are stuck in a rut.
+It is also essential to know that you should speak with your doctor about whether you can overcome depression without medication.
+For example, if you have mild depression, you may be able t overcome your depression without medication.
+It would be best to speak to your doctor about the differences between depression and feeling stuck in a rut.

 In addition to seeing a doctor, you can take advantage of online therapy such as telehealth and mental health apps.
-You can get online therapy from an experienced counselor via email, video chat, texting, or phone calls.
+You can get online therapy from an experienced counselor via email, video chat, texting, or phone.